 The Risk Strategy is owned by the Board and is developed in parallel with TBUK's business strategy.
 The Board delegates the development and day-today implementation of the Risk Strategy to the CRO.
-Support in developing and reviewing the Risk Strategy is sought from TBUK's Board and Senior Management, with oversight provided by the Audit and Risk Committees.
 The Risk Strategy, supported by high level Risk Appetite Statements, documents the desired risk management capability and approach for each of TBUK's Primary Risk types.
 Required Risk Management enhancements, generally or per individual risk type, e.g. in terms of available risk capacity, will also be documented to support progression towards the desired capability.